Aegeria/www.aegeria.us/content/_index.md

         <h2>Billing That Won’t Punish You</h2>
         <p>
             <a href="/getting-started">Try Aegeria</a> free for the first 30 days.
 If it doesn’t work out right for you,
-            just cancel during the trial period and pay absolutely nothing.
+            just <a href="/account-management">cancel</a> during the trial period and pay absolutely nothing.
 After the trial period, pay only 1¢ per recommendation.
         </p>
     </div>